Paris Catacombs Tickets

 Restrooms are available for visitors at both the entrance and exit of the Catacombs.

-The Paris Catacombs house millions of skeletons that were transported in the late 18th century to empty the overcrowded cemeteries.
+The Paris Catacombs house millions of skeletons that were transported there in the late 18th century to empty the overcrowded cemeteries.

 Where are the Paris Catacombs located?